Stephani Sherlock: Career highlights

-Sherlock won her first English championships as a junior in 2011 and became British Ribbon Junior champion the same year.
-She won the English championships and British Hoop, Ball, Clubs and Ribbon Senior titles in 2013.
-Sherlock represented England at the 2014 Commonwealth Games where they finished 4th in the Team event, and she qualified to the all-around final (10th) and came 7th in the hoop and ball finals.
-She won Silver in the all-around British championships in 2015 and became Ribbon British champion 2015.
+Sherlock won her first English championships as a junior in 2011 and became British ribbon junior champion the same year.
+She won the English championships and all four senior British apparatus final titles in 2013.
+Sherlock represented England at the 2014 Commonwealth Games where they finished 4th in the team event, and she qualified to the all-around final (10th) and came 7th in the hoop and ball finals.
+She won silver in the all-around British championships in 2015 as well as the gold medal in the ribbon final.

-Sherlock represented Great Britain at the 2014 World Championships in Izmir and at the 2015 World Championships in Stuttgart.
+Sherlock represented Great Britain at the 2014 World Championships in İzmir and at the 2015 World Championships in Stuttgart.
 She won five golds and became English Champion on 3 July 2016.
-On 8–10 July Sherlock finished 32nd in the all-around at the 2016 Kazan World Cup.
-She won the Senior All-around Championships 2016 on 29–30 July 2016 at the British Championships in Liverpool.
-She also took the Gold in the Ball final at the same event.
+On 8–10 July, Sherlock finished 32nd in the all-around at the 2016 Kazan World Cup.
+She won the senior all-around British Championships on 29–30 July 2016 in Liverpool.
+She also took the gold in the ball final at the same event.

-In the 2017 season, Sherlock competed at the 2017 Moscow Grand Prix finishing 22nd in the all-around.
+In the 2017 season, Sherlock competed at the 2017 Moscow Grand Prix, where she finished 22nd in the all-around.
 From 5 to 7 May she competed at the 2017 Sofia World Cup and finished 39th in the all-around.
 Sherlock finished 32nd in the all-around at the 2017 Berlin World Challenge Cup held from 7 to 9 July.
-From 19 to 21 May Sherlock, along with teammate Laura Halford, represented the individual seniors for Great Britain at the 2017 European Championships.
+From 19 to 21 May, Sherlock, along with teammate Laura Halford, represented the individual seniors for Great Britain at the 2017 European Championships.